 Making Clean Pull Requests

-If you make a lot of commits to your repository branch while trying to fix tests or solve other problems, it's a good idea to clean up your commits before filing a pull request.
-Because your commit history will be merged directly into the parent project, each commit message should be clear about its purpose.
+It's okay to make a lot of commits to your repository branch while trying to fix tests or solve other problems, but it's a good idea to clean up your commits before filing a pull request.
+Because your commit history will be merged directly into the parent project, each change should have only a single commit, and the commit message should be clear about its purpose.
 Having complete commit messages makes examining the history with the `git log` or `git blame` commands easier.

 Things to avoid in pull requests: